policy

 Considerations:

 Some firms can be hesitant to join in these types of projects due to the perception of a purely financial relationship.
-In the case they do support, Industry often calculates FMVs (Fair Market Values) in terms of these types of activity, as part of company policies, therefore they will not be able to financially support beyond these limits.
-Industry recognises benefits in kind in relation to (donations) and grants.
+Industry often calculates FMVs (Fair Market Values) in terms of these types of activity, as part of company policies, therefore they will not be able to financially support beyond these limits.
+In general donations are physical items, services or benefits-in-kind.
+Grants are the provision of funds.

 Items ABPI ABHI